Design MA

 Course details

-In the first semester, you’ll study a set of compulsory modules that will allow you to develop a range of research, conceptual and practical design skills and tools to lay the foundations for the rest of the programme.
+In the first semester, you will study a set of compulsory modules that will allow you to develop a range of research, conceptual and practical design skills and tools to lay the foundations for the rest of the programme.
 You’ll have the chance to learn through case studies, practical exercises and work on briefs encompassing all specialisms offered.

 The Programme Leader for this course is Dr Rafiq Elmansy.